Red Rock Brewery No-Mayo Vinegar Coleslaw

 - Toss salad ingredients together, then whisk dressing one more time, add desired amount of dressing and toss the salad until all ingredients are lightly coated with dressing.

-- It doesn’t keep well overnight in the fridge because the vinegar causes the red cabbage to bleed and turns the whole salad pink., so if you won’t eat it all at once, I’d toss salad ingredients together, dress the amount you will be eating, and then store the leftover salad and dressing separately until you want to eat the leftovers.
+- It doesn’t keep well overnight in the fridge because the vinegar causes the red cabbage to bleed and turns the whole salad pink., so if you won’t eat it all at once, I’d toss salad ingredients together, dress the amount you will be eating, and then store the leftover salad and dressing separately in the fridge until you want to eat the leftovers.

 Notes

-Use any vegetable oil of your choice if you don't have Grapeseed Oil.
-Dried oregano is fine, but I'd use 2 tsp. finely chopped fresh oregano if it’s available.
-I used about 7 cups chopped green cabbage and about 3 1/2 cups chopped red cabbage.
+Use any vegetable oil of your choice.
+Dried oregano is fine for this recipe, but I'd use 2 tsp. finely chopped fresh oregano if itโs available.
 Use red bell pepper if you're not a green pepper fan.

-Recipe adapted from Red Rock Brewery’s Vinegar Coleslaw from The Salt Lake Tribune.
+Recipe adapted from Red Rock Breweryโs Vinegar Coleslaw from The Salt Lake Tribune.

-Nutrition Information:
+Nutrition Information

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.